paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-058-diplomatic-security.md

 ### Statutory Notes

 #### References in Text
 This subchapter, referred to in subsec. (a), was in the original “this title”, meaning title IV of Pub.
 L. 99–399, which enacted this subchapter and amended sections 300, 2349aa–4, 3929, and 3929a of this title, former [section 208 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section208&num=0&edition=prelim), The President, [section 5315 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim), Government Organization and Employees, and sections 2 and 11 of the Inspector General Act of 1978, Pub.
-L. 95–452, set out in the Appendix to Title 5.
+L. 95–452, formerly set out in the Appendix to Title 5 (see [5 U.S.C.
+402](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section402&num=0&edition=prelim), 424).
 For complete classification of title IV of Pub.
 L. 99–399 to the Code, see Tables.

 #### Amendments
 2007—Subsec. (c).
 Pub.
 L. 109–472 struck out subsec. (c).
 Text read as follows: “No person doing business with Libya may be eligible for any contract awarded pursuant to this Act.”